TNT (magazine): History

 The magazine was founded in September 1983, from an office on the Earls Court Road, by two British Iraqi brothers, Ali and Ghadir Razuki.
 Their family left Iraq for the UK in 1968 when Saddam Hussein's Ba'ath Party, then led by Ahmed Hassan al-Bakr, came to power.
-They regularly socialised with Australians and New Zealanders, and after recognising the difficulty friends faced getting regular news and sport updates from home, the brothers, then aged 18 and 22, set about creating a weekly magazine to meet the needs of the hundreds of thousands of Aussies, Kiwis and Saffas who visit London (South Africans did not arrive in large numbers until the post-apartheid era in the early 1990s).
+They regularly socialised with Australians and New Zealanders, the brothers, then aged 18 and 22, set about creating a weekly magazine to meet the needs of the hundreds of thousands of Aussies, Kiwis and Saffas who visit London (South Africans did not arrive in large numbers until the post-apartheid era in the early 1990s).
 The first edition had only 48 pages, but within several years this had increased to 350 pages, with a weekly print run of 75,000.

 Distribution

-The UK version was the first magazine to reach readers via distribution bins in key areas across London.
+The UK version was not the first magazine to reach readers via distribution bins in key areas across London.
+It followed a long period dominated by the Australasian Express and London's Australasian (later Alternative) Magazine (LAM) in Shepherds Bush.
 It was also available from pubs, hostels and travel agents, then later from internet cafes.
 The Australian and New Zealand versions followed the same distribution methods.

 In the UK, it is aimed at Australians, New Zealanders and South Africans living, working and travelling in the UK (though mostly in London).
 In Australia, the magazine is aimed at British, Irish, European and, increasingly, North American travellers.
 The magazine focuses on travel, jobs, accommodation, plus news and sport from home, and offers tips on living in London (UK version) and Australasia (Australia & New Zealand versions).

 TNT UK also publishes a guide to the UK and Ireland for Australians, New Zealanders and South Africans planning to move to the UK or Ireland, while TNT Downunder produces a similar annual title targeting those wanting to travel (and in many cases move) to Australia, New Zealand or Fiji.